On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Root datum with involution

-Let us then quote the following lemma, which will be frequently used in this paper. \begin{Lem} Let $w_\theta$ be the longest element in the Weyl group of the $\theta$-invariant root datum $\Phi(G, T^-)$.
-For each involution $\theta$, there exists a (possibly trivial) automorphism $\theta^*$ of the Dynkin diagram of $G$ such that for each root $\alpha\in\Phi$, one can write
+Let us then quote the following lemma, which will be frequently used in this paper. \begin{Lem} Let $w_0$ be the longest element in the Weyl group of the $\theta$-invariant root datum $\Phi(G, T^+)$.
+For each involution $\theta$, there exists a possibly trivial automorphism $\theta^*$ of the based root datum $(X(T), \Delta, X(T)^\vee, \Delta^\vee)$ such that for each root $\alpha\in\Phi$, one can write

-In particular, for each $\alpha\in\Delta\smallsetminus\Delta^\theta$ we have
+In particular, for each $\alpha\in\Delta\smallsetminus\Delta_0$ we have